Naming your child

 You cannot give your child a first name or a combination of first names that may cause harm to the child.
 The first name must also be in accordance with the well-established name practice.
 Girls must be given girls’ names and boys must be given boys’ names.
 Gender-neutral first names can be given to anyone.

-Go to the name service of the Population Register Centre to check the popularity of specific first names in Finland.
+Go to the name service of the Digital and Population Data Services Agency to check the popularity of specific first names in Finland.

 If you and your spouse have a common surname or a common compound surname, it will also become the surname of your common child.
 If the child has only one parent, the parent’s surname will also become the surname of the child.